 Thinking about a particular object can help you stay focus.
 For example, looking at the candle you just lit.
 When you stay focused on the object this will help you connect with yourself at the moment and bring to the here and now.

 Watch and feel your breath

-Focus on your third eye (the soft space in between your eyebrows) and take deep breaths.
+Focus on the soft space in between your eyebrows, also known as your third eye and take deep breaths.
 Just breathe and let your thoughts drift in and out of your mind.

 Let it go

 Thoughts will come and go as you practice meditation.
 Don’t mind them.
 They are just thoughts.
 You have the option to disregard them and let it go.
 Give yourself zero judgment here.